-The SEA Statement will include how the SEA Environmental Report and consultations have been taken into account, summarising the key issues raised during the consultation process and in the Environmental Report indicating what / if action was taken.
+The SEA Statement includes how the SEA Environmental Report and consultations have been taken into account, summarising the key issues raised during the consultation process and in the Environmental Report indicating what / if action was taken.

-The SEA Statement will also include the measures decided upon to monitor the significant environmental effects of implementing of the Plan.
+The SEA Statement also includes the measures decided upon to monitor the significant environmental effects of implementing of the Plan.